ElijahCodes12345/animepahe-api/readme.md

 # AnimepaheAPI

-An unofficial REST API for [Animepahe](https://animepahe.ru/) that provides access to anime information, episodes, and streaming links.
+An unofficial REST API for [Animepahe](https://animepahe.si/) that provides access to anime information, episodes, and streaming links with direct download support.

 ## Features